Get insider access

 Low-Frequency Extension

-These headphones have good bass accuracy.
+These headphones have great bass range target compliance.
 They have an underemphasized low-bass range, so mixes won't not have enough low-end thump for fans of bass-heavy genres like EDM and hip-hop.
 The mid-bass range is also slightly underemphasized, so your music lacks a bit of body and punch.
 The high bass is well-balanced and flat, ensuring your audio has the right amount of warmth and fullness.

 Sound